Skip to main content

 How is the Master of Science in Business Analytics (MSBA) program different from an MBA?

-The coursework in our MSBA programs is designed to create a level of proficiency in data analysis and programming that is not feasible in a general management education you would receive from an MBA program.
-If your aim is to develop the ability to use sophisticated analytics for data-driven business decision-making, our MSBA programs will help you achieve these goals.
+The coursework in our MSBA programs is designed to create a level of proficiency in data analysis, programming, and the use of AI that is not feasible in a general management education you would receive from an MBA program.
+If your aim is to develop the ability to leverage AI for sophisticated analytics and data-driven business decision-making, our MSBA programs will help you achieve these goals.
 However, an MSBA does not provide the broader perspective on management and leadership that Rady’s MBA program offers.

 How does Rady’s MSBA program differ from other MSBA programs?